S.O.B. (film): Title

 "S.O.B." (in the film) stands for "Standard Operational Bullshit" and refers to misinformation being the norm.
 The abbreviation means "sexually oriented business" (if pertaining to strip clubs) and more generally "son of a bitch" (a ruthless person).

-A Spanish dub of the film keeps the abbreviation S.O.B., claiming that it stands for "Sois hOnrados Bandidos" (You Are Honest Crooks).
+A Spanish dub of the film keeps the abbreviation S.O.B., claiming that it stands for "Sois honrados Bandidos" (You Are Honest Crooks).
 The Argentine title for the movie was changed to Se acabó el mundo (The World is Ended), having no relation to the original title.

-Three years later, when Edwards had his name removed from the writing credits of 1984's City Heat, he was billed under the pseudonym Sam O. Brown.
+Three years later, when Blake Edwards had his name removed from the writing credits of 1984's City Heat, he was billed under the pseudonym Sam O. Brown.
 (S.O.B.)

 Influences

 When writing the screenplay, Edwards drew upon several of his own experiences as a film maker.
 The character of Felix Farmer is a person not unlike Edwards, while actress Sally Miles bears certain similarities to real-life wife Julie Andrews (who plays her).

-The story of S.O.B. parallels the experiences of Edwards and Andrews in their infamous, but Academy Award-nominated, failure, Darling Lili.
-Intended to reveal Andrews' heretofore unseen wicked and sexy side, that film had a troubled shoot, went significantly over budget, and was subjected to post-production studio interference.
-The early 1970s brought more bad news for Edwards; he made two more films, Wild Rovers, a western with William Holden, and The Carey Treatment with James Coburn.
-Once again, the studio interfered in the post-production of both films, which were edited without any input from Edwards.
+The story of S.O.B. parallels the experiences of Edwards and Andrews in their infamous, but Academy Award-nominated, failure Darling Lili.
+Intended to reveal Andrews' heretofore unseen wicked and sexy side, that film had a troubled shoot, went significantly over budget, and was subjected to postproduction studio interference from Paramount Pictures.
+The early 1970s brought more bad news for Edwards; he made two films for Metro-Goldwyn-Mayer, Wild Rovers, a western with William Holden and Ryan O'Neal and The Carey Treatment with James Coburn.
+Once again, studio interference occurred during postproduction of both films, which were edited without any input from Edwards.
 Both movies opened to negative reviews and poor business.
 Hit hard financially and personally by these events, Edwards moved to Europe to work independently, away from the meddling and restrictions of the Hollywood studios.
-The plan worked, leading to several successful projects including three very profitable Pink Panther sequels starring Peter Sellers.
+The plan worked, leading to several successful projects, including three very profitable The Pink Panther sequels starring Peter Sellers.

-In S.O.B., Andrews's character agrees (with some pharmaceutical persuasion) to "show my boobies" in a scene in the film-within-the-film.
-For this scene, comedian Johnny Carson thanked Andrews on the Academy Awards for "showing us that the hills were still alive," alluding to a famous line from The Sound of Music opening sequence.
+In S.O.B., Andrews's character Sally agrees (with some pharmaceutical persuasion) to "show my boobies" in a scene in the film-within-the-film.
+For this scene, comedian Johnny Carson thanked Andrews at the 54th Academy Awards for "showing us that the hills were still alive," alluding to a famous line from The Sound of Music opening sequence and its title song.